No trip to Cameron Highlands is complete without a visit to a tea plantation! Especially if it is your first time coming here.

 Quick tours of the tea factory by a staff member are available at regular intervals.
 Read more about BOH Sungai Palas Tea Plantation in this post.

+Items on the menu are suitable for brunch, breakfast, or high tea.
 Cake flavors to try are their banana cheesecake, strawberry cheesecake or their unconventional nasi lemak cheesecake!

-They also have scones as well.
+They also have scones as well but we recommend passing on these.

 - Location: BOH Sungai Palas Tea Centre, Brinchang, 39000 Brinchang, Pahang